chinazor-allen/Inverted-index/feedback.md

 17/02/17
 - Indent consistency ~ DONE
 - Remove unused code in inverted-index-spec ~ DONE
-- Rehost on Heroku
+- Redeploy on Heroku ~ DONE
-- test file line 37, should return boolean(true/false) -test for empty array
+- test file line 37, should return boolean(true/false) -test for empty array ~ DONE
-- test file 44, no instance of book created
+- test file 44, no instance of book created ~ DONE
-- test 52, should contain 2 parameters, filecontent = ' ' or  [] DONE
+- test 52, should contain 2 parameters, filecontent = ' ' or  [] ~ DONE
 - correct searchIndex (filename, terms) ~ DONE
-- forEach for arrays (invertedindexhelper getToken())
+- forEach for arrays (invertedindexhelper getToken()) ~ DONE
 - take spaces off jsDocs ~ DONE
 - getIndex() should be more robust to get index of all file if no filename is entered like searchIndex() ~ DONE